Redeeming Miles with Cathay Pacific Asia Miles: A Complete Guide

-This places it in the highest price category, costing 85,000 miles in business class.
+This places it in the highest price category, costing 85,000 miles in Business Class.

 This is when redeemed for Cathay Pacific flights.

-OneWorld: Use this unofficial Award Chart
+Oneworld: Use this unofficial award chart

 Mixed cabin - flying different cabin classes on different segments of your trip

 Asia Miles also allows so-called mixed cabin redemptions.
-Unlike most other airline programs who calculate the cost of the highest cabin for the entire trip, with Asia Miles you only pay for the distance flown in each respective cabin as part of the itinerary.
+Unlike most other airline programs that calculate the cost of the highest cabin for the entire trip, with Asia Miles you only pay for the distance flown in each respective cabin as part of the itinerary.

 You’re flying from New York to Singapore via London.

-The New York to London segment is in first class and the leg from London to Singapore is in business.
+The New York to London segment is in First Class and the leg from London to Singapore is in Business.